Allow running containers with primary and supplementary group id 0¶

 - We follow upstream Kubernetes restricted pod security standards.
 With PodSecurityPolicy we use the one provided by Kubespray which has changed over time from first allowing group id 0 to now in its latest iteration not allowing it.

-- Customers can run their containers inspired by the OpenShift pattern for supporting arbitrary user IDs etc.
+- Application Developers can run their containers inspired by the OpenShift pattern for supporting arbitrary user IDs etc.

 - It can be argued that in the event of an container escape vulnerability, our security is slightly weakened.
 However, a non-root user with group 0 is still not a privileged user.